MdAbuzarManazir/MdAbuzarManazir/README.md

 <h2 align="center">🙋‍♂️ About Me</h2>

 <p align="center">
-I’m a  Software Developer from India, with a love for exploring cutting-edge technologies, diving deep into programming languages, and creating scalable, efficient solutions.
-My interests span from data science development to DevOps and system design.
+I’m a passionate Data Science student with a strong foundation in statistics and data visualization.
+I enjoy turning raw data into meaningful insights that drive decision-making and solve real-world problems.

+🔢 I’m skilled in tools and technologies like Python, NumPy, Pandas, Matplotlib, SQL, and Tableau.
+I’ve worked on projects in predictive analytics, data cleaning, data visualization using Tableau.

+📊 Whether it’s analyzing HR data to uncover attrition trends or creating dashboards to communicate business insights, I believe in the power of data to tell compelling stories.

+🚀 I’m currently expanding my knowledge in deep learning, time-series forecasting, and big data tools like Apache Hadoop, Apache Spark.

+Let’s connect and explore the world of data together!
 </p>

-- 🔭 **Current Projects:** Python, Tableau,Git,Docker.
+- 🔭 **Current Projects:** Python, Tableau, MS Excel.
 - 👯 **Looking to Collaborate:** Data science and Open Source projects.
-- 🌱 **Currently Learning:** DevOps practices, Kubernetes, and CI/CD pipelines.
+- 🌱 **Currently Learning:** AWS and CI/CD pipelines.
-- 💬 **Ask Me About:** Data science and DevOps tools.
+- 💬 **Ask Me About:** Data science.
 - 📫 **Contact Me:** abuzar.manazir9639@gmail.com
 - ⚡ **Fun Fact:** Data is new oil